ben-kemister/development-cheat-sheets/content/operating systems/linux/mount.md

 Create the directory on the local machine where the remote file system will be mounted `sudo mkdir /media/nfs`

-For a temporary mount you can just run the mount command:
+For a temporary mount you can just run:
 ```sh
 sudo mount <hostname_or_ip_address>:/volume1/Virtual_Machines/docker/volumes /mnt/docker-volumes
 ```